ksmandersen/startover/Readme.md

     (sudo) gem install compass

+Once installed you can start generating stylesheets by navigating to your project in the terminal and running the watch command:

+    compass watch

+Compass will tell automatically generate a new stylesheet each time you save tou sass files.

+#### Plugins

+**Bless:**

 There are a couple of tools and extensions for compass that can make your life easier depending on the task at hand.
 If you have a site with a huge amount of CSS rules you might wan't to install [Bless](http://blesscss.com).
 Bless can split your stylesheets into several files to get around the [IE CSS Selector Limit](http://stackoverflow.com/questions/9906794/internet-explorers-css-rules-limits).
 You can easily install Bless with [npm](http://npmjs.org/) like so: